 Conclusion: ExpressVPN wins, but both are good choices

 To summarize our findings in this NordVPN vs ExpressVPN comparison, here are the winners for each category:

 - Netflix & Streaming – ExpressVPN

 - Price – NordVPN

 Overall winner: ExpressVPN

-At the end of the day, either of these two options may be the best VPN for you.
-It all depends on your needs and uses for the VPN service.
-Whichever service you decide to go for, be sure to get the best price via the discount coupons below:
+At the end of the day, either of these two VPNs may be the best service for you.
+It all depends on your needs and uses for the VPN.
+Whichever service you decide to go for, be sure to get the best price via the discounts below:

-And if you are really still on the fence, keep in mind that both ExpressVPN and NordVPN both offer 30 day money-back guarantees.
-Therefore you could also purchase both VPNs, test each service for a few weeks, and then cancel the one you don’t want for a full refund.
+If you are really still on the fence, keep in mind that ExpressVPN and NordVPN both offer a 30 day money-back guarantee.
+Therefore you could purchase both VPNs, test each service for a few weeks, and then cancel the one you don’t want for a full refund.

 Last updated with new test results on July 1, 2020.